alpafyonluoglu/WorkflowyEncrypter/README.md

 ## Known Issues and Upcoming Features
 - [Issue] Cache-related issue causing encrypted text to appear on the screen.
 (Temporary solution: force reload to clear cache)
 - [Feature] Encryption of uploaded files.
-- [Update] Providing access to the extension from the Chrom Web Store.

 ## Contributing
 All collaborators are welcome to contribute to the project in any constructive way as long as they comply with the code of conduct.